 If such data is made open, what is to stop people using it ‘badly’, or releasing analysis that is flawed?

-There are already many arguments against treating the public are untrustworthy data consumers, but such concerns rarely become an issue.
+There are already many arguments against treating the public as untrustworthy data consumers, but such concerns rarely become an issue.
 A bigger danger is with closed-data, only available to select local authority leaders.
 This can be used for poor policy-making, without the public having the opportunity of checking the data themselves.

 An example of this is highlighted in a Brent budget report in December 2014.
 This used CIPFA data to suggest reducing spend on stock in libraries: